snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-In an assignment operation the expression is an [**assignment expression**](https://doc.rust-lang.org/reference/expressions/operator-expr.html#assignment-expressions), which consists of a left [**assignee expression**](https://doc.rust-lang.org/reference/expressions.html#r-expr.place-value.assignee), an equals sign (`=`) and a right [**value expression**](https://doc.rust-lang.org/reference/expressions.html#r-expr.place-value.value-result).
-A tuple pattern can be an assignee expression, which means it can appear on the left part of an assignment expression.
-Most of the times we use this to assign multiple values.
+In rust an [**assignment expression**](https://doc.rust-lang.org/reference/expressions/operator-expr.html#assignment-expressions) consists of a left [**assignee expression**](https://doc.rust-lang.org/reference/expressions.html#r-expr.place-value.assignee), an equals sign (`=`) and a right [**value expression**](https://doc.rust-lang.org/reference/expressions.html#r-expr.place-value.value-result).
+A tuple pattern can be used an assignee expression, which means it can appear on the left part of an assignment expression.
+Most of the times we use this to assign destructure values.

 ```rust
 let (x,y) = (110.0,50.5);